Dancheg97/pack/README.md

 You can use env variables to configure pack behaviour in docker:

-- `PACK_ALLOW_AUR` - automatically try downloading packages from AUR if they are not found in pacman repositories
 - `PACK_REMOVE_GIT_REPOS` - remove git repositories after installation
 - `PACK_REMOVE_BUILT_PACKAGES` - don't cache built `.pkg.tar.zst` packages
 - `PACK_DISABLE_PRETTYPRINT` - disable colors in CLI output